dials/kb/index.md

 This is a loose collection of pages supplementing [the main DIALS documentation](https://dials.github.io/).

-Pages hare are built automatically from [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) files in the [dials/kb](https://github.com/dials/kb) repository.
-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild these pages.

 ### Howtos

 We have a set of howtos: